Shaarkzy/Terminal/README.md

 3. configure it according to your ifconfig structure..
 4. Tested under Kali LInux Os
 5. Some tools requires superuser privileg (on feature 8, 9, 12)...
+6. For kali installation run setup.sh as root
 ```

 **Features:**